-URA’s research focuses on Huangyan-Taizhou urban region as part of the Taizhou prefecture-level city located at the verge of the affluent and highly urbanised clusters of the Yangtze River Delta in Zhejiang province in east China.
+URA’s research focuses on Huangyan-Taizhou urban region as part of the Taizhou prefecture-level city located at the threshold of affluent and highly urbanised clusters of the Yangtze River Delta in Zhejiang province in East China.

-Up to now, the knowledge production regarding mechanisms of urbanisation tends to come from the large urban centres and cities that are either mega in size or holding an elite position influencing global political economics.
-Yet, there is a growing recognition of the need to consider a broader range of cities that fall outside the remit of the privileged few and have evaded critical attention.
-URA’s research and development approach, thus, focuses on an urban region as such: Huangyan-Taizhou, which is part of the Taizhou prefecture-level city located in Zhejiang province in east China.
+Current knowledge production on mechanisms of urbanisation in China is typically based on large urban centres and cities that are either considered megacities or hold an elite position influencing global political economics.
+However, there is a growing recognition of the need to consider a broader range of cities which have thus far lacked critical attention.
+URA’s research and development approach focuses on such an urban region: Huangyan-Taizhou, part of the Taizhou prefecture-level city located in Zhejiang province in East China.

-URA’s selected research and development region falls mostly under the administrative boundaries of the three urban districts of Taizhou city (Jiaojiang, Luqiao, and Huangyan), where the most drastic urbanisation processes occur in a more orchestrated and integrated manner.
-Overall, this urban region has gone through rapid urbanisation processes, especially since the economic reform in 1978.
-In 1949, the urbanisation rate was merely 7.07%, by the end of 2018 Taizhou has counted a population of 6.054.000 and the percentage of its registered urban residents has been 44.72%, ranking the 5th in Zhejiang province.
-By the number of actual inhabitants in the urban jurisdictions, its urbanisation rate has amounted to 63%.
-Even if Zhejiang province is rated to have the highest quality of urbanisation nationwide, however, it thus also faces the most severe challenges regarding, e.g., sustainable use of land and natural resources, deterioration in the peripheral villages, equable social services to inhabitants with different social status, and changes of ecosystem service value.
+URA’s selected research and development region falls primarily under the administrative boundaries of the three urban districts of Taizhou city (Jiaojiang, Luqiao, and Huangyan), where the most drastic and rapid urbanisation processes are occurring, especially since the economic reform of 1978.
+In 1949, the urbanisation rate was as little as 7.07%; by the end of 2018, Taizhou had a population of 6.054.000, and the percentage of its registered urban residents was 44.72% (ranking 5th in Zhejiang province), with an overall urbanisation rate of 63% (actual number of inhabitants in the urban jurisdictions).
+However, despite Zhejiang province being considered nationally as promoting high-quality urbanisation, it nonetheless faces significant challenges.
+These include the sustainable use of land and natural resources, the deterioration of peripheral villages, the equitable provision of public services to inhabitants with different social statuses, and significant changes in ecosystem service value.

-Both the qualitative and quantitative indicators (the size of inhabitants, the economic and the industrial indexes, the positionality in the hierarchical urban system etc.) suggest that Taizhou city represents the median of the cities within the scope of highly urbanised Yangtze Delta region.
-Also, the jurisdiction of Taizhou municipality can hardly be deemed as homogenous in the social nor physical sense, it encompasses places with distinct physical geographical endowments, and administrative units entitled to various status, with their own centres, names and historicities.
-For URA, this ‚normalness’ of complex and heterogeneous urban-rural constellations and linkages makes Huangyan-Taizhou urban region an outstanding case to understand the contemporary drive of urbanisation across east Chinese cities alike.
+Both qualitative and quantitative indicators (e.g., the number of inhabitants, economic and industrial indexes, and positionality in the hierarchical urban system) suggest that Taizhou city represents a median condition in relation to other cities within the highly urbanised Yangtze Delta region.
+Moreover, the jurisdiction of Taizhou municipality is not homogenous in a social or physical sense, instead encompassing regions with distinct geographical, institutional, and cultural characteristics.
+For URA, this relatively 'ordinary’ condition of complex and heterogeneous urban-rural constellations and elinkages makes the Huangyan-Taizhou urban region an ideal case study to understand contemporary dynamics and characteristics of rural-urban transformation across China.